 Over 100,000 students appear for the GRE test every year in India.
-This number is huge.
-For instance, in 2022-23, 113,304 students took the GRE test.
-This was even higher than the number of GRE test takers in the USA for that year.
+In 2022-23, 113,304 students took the GRE – more than in the USA that year.

 Also Read: Top Exams For Studying Abroad [Comprehensive Guide]